josylad/Password-Locker/README.md

 # DESCRIPTION

-Password Lock is a terminal run python application.
+Password Lock is a terminal-based python application.
 It is an amazing application that will help us manage our passwords and even generate new passwords for us.
-You can store your account login details and also generate new login details with Password Lock.
+You can store your existing account login details and also generate new login details with Password Lock.

 ## User Story